Copenhagen (horse): Military service

-General Grosvenor sold Copenhagen to Sir Charles Vane (later the Marquess of Londonderry) in 1812.
-Copenhagen was sent to Lisbon in 1813 with a contingent of other horses due to Vane's service as an adjutant-general in the Peninsular War.
-When Sir Charles left Spain to "join the Allied armies in Germany," Copenhagen was sold to Colonel Charles Wood (or alternatively Colonel Gordon, who died at Waterloo) for "200 or 250 guineas," £300 or £400, depending on the source.
+General Grosvenor sold Copenhagen to Charles Stewart (later the Marquess of Londonderry) in 1812.
+Copenhagen was sent to Lisbon in 1813 with a contingent of other horses due to Stewart's service as an adjutant-general in the Peninsular War.
+When Stewart left Spain to "join the Allied armies in Germany", Copenhagen was sold to Colonel Charles Wood (or alternatively Colonel Gordon, who died at Waterloo) for "200 or 250 guineas", £300 or £400, depending on the source.
 The Colonel bought Copenhagen and another horse for the Duke of Wellington.

 Wellington rode Copenhagen in a number of battles.
 Before Waterloo he took him on his hazardous ride to Wavre to liaise with Marshal Blücher.
 Copenhagen was the Duke's mount during the Battle of Waterloo, carrying him for 17 hours continuously during the battle.
 Immediately after the battle, from which Wellington emerged uninjured, Wellington dismounted and patted Copenhagen on the flank, causing the horse to kick towards the Duke's head, which the Duke narrowly avoided.

 Copenhagen continued to be Wellington's primary horse during the occupation of France.